 - Avoid caffeine and alcohol especially several hours before bedtime.

 - Caffeine is found in tea, coffee, soda drinks and many chocolates.
-Try a decaffeinated form of coffee or tea, or substitute your caffeinated beverage with juice or water.
+Try a decaffeinated form of coffee or tea, or substitute your caffeinated beverage with juice, water or any of the recommended foods and drinks for a better night sleep.

 - Alcohol may allow you to fall asleep more easily, but often can disrupt sleep in the second half of the night, and may also increase tinnitus awareness.